 Wondering how to make Whipped Honey Butter?
 Look no further!
-This recipe is an easy spread for all your gluten free breakfast goods – cornbread, rolls, scones, you name it.
+This homemade recipe is an easy spread for all your gluten free breakfast goods – cornbread, rolls, scones, you name it.
 It also make a great addition to your holiday dinner table.

 This recipe is the result of a whim.
 I was bringing a bunch of cornbread to Thanksgiving dinner and kept seeing the words honey butter pop up online when I was looking up info for some recipes.
 It sounded like a good idea, so I whipped together some butter, honey, and vanilla, and it. was.
 MAGIC.

 At the Thankgiving table, my family raved about the whipped honey butter.
 So much so that some of them actually looked sad when I took the leftovers home.
 Which is when I knew I had to put the recipe up for all of you.
 But first let’s answer some questions about honey butter.

 Honey butter is literally just honey and butter combined into a spread.
 It’s common to add vanilla extract to it to enhance the flavor.
 Other add-ins could include cinnamon, orange extract, or even peaches.